Octavian-ai/clevr-graph/README.md

 `python -m gqa.list_questions` lists the currently supported questions:

  - How clean is {Station}?
+ - What is the cleanliness level of {Station} station?
  - How big is {Station}?
+ - What size is {Station}?
  - What music plays at {Station}?
+ - At {Station} what sort of music plays?
  - What architectural style is {Station}?
+ - Describe {Station} station's architectural style.
  - Does {Station} have disabled access?
+ - Is there disabled access at {Station}?
  - Does {Station} have rail connections?
+ - Can you get rail connections at {Station}?
  - How many architectural styles does {Line} pass through?
  - How many music styles does {Line} pass through?
  - How many sizes of station does {Line} pass through?